The Principles of Trustworthiness

 The Principles of Trustworthiness Workshops

-At this interactive working session, presented by the AAMC Center for Health Justice, participants will learn about and discuss the Principles of Trustworthiness Toolkit and hear experiences of early adopters, as well as from those who have just begun delving into it.
-Together, we will learn from those who are working to translate the Principles into actions as their organizations build partnerships, foster trust, and work toward health equity in their communities.
-More information will be released as it becomes available.
+At these interactive working sessions, presented by the AAMC Center for Health Justice, participants learned about and discussed the Principles of Trustworthiness Toolkit and heard experiences of early adopters, as well as from those who are working to translate the Principles into actions as their organizations build partnerships, foster trust, and work toward health equity in their communities.

 Etsemaye P. Agonafer, MD, MPH, MS

 Assistant Professor, Department of Health System Science

 Kaiser Permanente Bernard J. Tyson School of Medicine